Skip to main content

 Springfield, Massachusetts · FDIC Cert #59143

-New Valley Bank&Trust is an FDIC-insured bank (Certificate #59143) with $341M in total assets and $288M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for New Valley Bank&Trust, an FDIC-insured bank (Certificate #59143) with $341M in total assets and $288M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Springfield, Massachusetts, the bank maintains a Tier 1 capital ratio of 11.11% (Well-Capitalized) and a nonperforming loan ratio of 2.00%.
-BankHealthData assigns a composite Health Grade of B (65/100).
+BankHealthData assigns a composite Health Grade of B (65/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 New Valley Bank&Trust (FDIC cert 59143) is a community bank — $341M in total assets, $288M in deposits, serving the Springfield, Massachusetts area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.